Arca/Documentation

 feeRateString

 All-in fee rate as a decimal (e.g. "0.00045" for 4.5 bps).
-Includes exchange taker fee, platform fee, and builder fee.
+Includes exchange taker fee, platform fee, and application fee.

 Arca.orderBreakdown(options:)

 Pure static calculator (no network call) that converts between three order input modes.
 Use it to show fee previews and order breakdowns before submitting.
+When you also want a liquidation estimate, pass both maintenanceMarginRate andaccountContext: the helper computes a cross-margin estimate using the same formula the backend uses, and merges any existing same-coin position the same way it would after a fill.

 swift